hashicorp-community/tf-helper/README.md

         └── mod2.tf
 ```

-With `terraform push` with Terraform Enterprise Legacy the `env/prod` directory
+With `terraform push` and Terraform Enterprise Legacy, the `env/prod` directory
-would have been supplied as the argument, even if `env/prod/prod.tf`
+would have been supplied as the argument even if `env/prod/prod.tf`
 instantiated `modules/mod1`.

 ```